 Sharpe, W. (1966).
 Capital Asset Prices: A Theory of Market Equilibrium under Conditions of Risk.
 The Journal of Finance 19(3), pp. 425-442.

 Brinson, G., Hood, L., Beebower, G. (1995).
 Determinants of Portfolio Performance.
 Financial Analysts Journal 51(1), pp. 133-138.

 Research aside, simple market history demonstrates this concept in the real world.
 For example, in the late 1990s, many US stock investors experienced gains regardless of which stocks they owned due to the dot-com boom.
 However, by the early 2000s, many of the same investors experienced losses as the boom went bust.
 This can also be said of 2006 versus 2008 (financial boom-bust), or any market cycle throughout history.

 Year over year price % change 1929 to 7/2020.

 Source: S&P Dow Jones Indices, BCM

-The point is the stock market* explains most stock returns, not the other way around.
+The point is the stock market* explains most stock returns, it's not the other way around.
 That does not mean we cannot pick stocks that will "beat the market," many investors have done so.
-However, the right question to ask is can that be done consistently to beat a relevant benchmark on a risk-adjusted basis net of costs?
+However, the right question to ask is can that be done consistently over time to beat a relevant benchmark on a risk-adjusted basis and net of costs?
 The honest answer for most is simply "no."

-The ugly truth about stock-picking is some picks are right, some picks are wrong, and over time they average out.
+The ugly truth about stock-picking is some picks are right, some picks are wrong, and over time returns average out.
 Ironically, "the average" is essentially what the market is, to begin with (i.e. the market return = the average return of all stocks good and bad).
 One way or another the market still explains returns over time.